This lesson was written by Talia Brenner and edited by Katie McCarthy.

 ¾ of 50 is 37.5, but the number of states required to ratify a constitutional amendment is rounded up to 38, instead of rounded down to 37.
 Why do you think that is?

-- What do you think would be different if the amending the Constitution was an easier process?
 Why did the Framers want the process of amending the Constitution to be so difficult?

-Activity 1: Unsuccessful Amendments
+Activity 1: Researching Proposed Amendments

 There are hundreds, if not thousands, of proposed amendments to the Constitution that never became law.
 But among these are a few that came very close.
 Divide students into small groups and have each group create its own diagram showing the process of amending the U.S. Constitution.
 Students should refer to the information provided in the reading.
 Students could create their diagrams either digitally or on paper.